-Work with landowners, agricultural operators, wildlife managers, and conservation organizations to protect the viability and stability of agricultural operations and wildlife habitat in priority conservation areas while continuing to accommodate opportunities for the subdivision of land.
-Incentivize the conservation of larger, contiguous tracts of land (especially on valley floors and adjacent to existing conservation easements) by allowing for lot sizes less than five acres in conjunction with the use of conservation subdivisions and lot size averaging.
+Work with landowners, agricultural operators, wildlife managers, and conservation organizations to protect the viability and stability of agricultural operations and wildlife habitat in Priority Conservation Areas while continuing to accommodate opportunities for the subdivision of land.
+Consider a minimum lot size of 20 to 35 acres within the Agricultural Overlay but allow for smaller lot sizes in conjunction with the land use guidelines for Rural Areas and Priority Conservation Areas in Chapter 2.